 During therapy at an inpatient mental health and addiction treatment center, you will work with a team of mental health providers, nutritionists, pharmaceutical professionals, and other treatment staff.
 Each team member is there to help you progress through treatment and recovery in the safest, most effective way possible.
 During therapy sessions, whether one-on-one or group settings, you will learn to understand the root causes of addiction and substance use disorders.
 You will also learn and practice safer, healthier coping methods you can use instead of turning to drugs or alcohol when you experience stressful or traumatic triggers.

 As treatment comes to an end, your team at New Jersey inpatient rehab will ensure you have access to comprehensive aftercare services, including ongoing therapy appointments, medical monitoring, and information about peer support groups within the community.

-Overcoming addiction can be challenging.
+Overcoming addiction and mental illnesses can be challenging.
 When coupled with a co-occurring mental health disorder, the challenges you face as you enter treatment to heal and get well may seem overwhelming.
 However, with the help from the caring and compassionate staff at an inpatient mental health facility in New Jersey, sobriety and lasting Wellness are within reach.
 To learn more about how inpatient programs can help you learn to manage mental health symptoms while maintaining lasting sobriety from alcohol or drugs, contact a treatment center near you today.